What is your favorite Thanksgiving memory? Why are these memories important? Are celebrations like Thanksgiving good for us?

 I believe they do.
-If the child cannot understand their own emotions or tune into the emotions of others in their family or with peers, this is a huge risk.
+If the child cannot understand their own emotions or tune into the feelings of others in their family or with peers, this is a considerable risk.
 If the child is unable to make ethical decisions, they are a risk to themselves and a risk to society.

 I can handle the first insult (according to my culture) but the second one puts me over my comfort zone.

 It is Thanksgiving.

 And we invited the guests.

 But remember – First, you move me 1,500 miles away from where I call home.

 Second, you invite a whole table full of your co-workers.

 Third, this sets up the magic to make this a Thanksgiving that is memorable.